Ashton B. Collins Sr.: Marketer

 In 1933, Collins left Alabama Power to join the fledgling Edison Electric Institute, an association set up to represent investor-owned utilities.
 Alabama Power allowed him to retain the rights to Reddy Kilowatt and he applied for a U.S. patent for the character in 1933.

 A friend, Dorothea Warren, prepared several new renderings of Reddy to help him market the trademark under the banner of the “Reddy Kilowatt Service” to member utilities.

 While with the EEI Collins travelled the United States promoting the use of electrical energy.
 He used the opportunity to sell other companies on the value of humanizing their product.
 By the end of 1934 he had signed up at least six, including PPL Corporation.
 In 1957, Collins incorporated his business for the first time as Reddy Kilowatt, Inc.

 Soon after introducing Reddy Kilowatt to the American marketplace, Collins began promoting the character in other countries, securing trademarks in Canada, the United Kingdom, Australia, Mexico, South America, the Caribbean and elsewhere.
 In 1957 the number of companies employing Reddy around the globe totaled 222.
-It's estimated that by the early 1970s, when the industry's focus shifted from expansion to conservation, Reddy had served as ambassador for more than 300 organizations.
+It is estimated that by the early 1970s, when the industry's focus shifted from expansion to conservation, Reddy had served as ambassador for more than 300 organizations.

-In 1946, Collins was credited as producer on an animated film starring Reddy Kilowatt, created by the Walter Lantz animation studio, called Reddy Made Magic.
+In 1946, Collins was credited as producer on an animated film starring Reddy Kilowatt, created by the Walter Lantz Productions, called Reddy Made Magic.